 Travelling from Split to Bosnia – Medjugorje

-Once more, there are several buses a day from Split to Medjugorje and – as with travelling to Mostar – most days of the week there’s an early morning, 6am bus that will get you into Medjugorje for just after 9am.
-Again, that leaves you with enough time to spend a day in Medjugorje before taking a return bus back to Split in the late afternoon.
+Once more, there are several buses a day from Split to Medjugorje.
+Most days there’s an early morning, 6am, bus that will get you into Medjugorje for just after 9am.
+That leaves you with enough time to spend a day in Medjugorje before taking a return bus back to Split in the late afternoon.
 Bus schedules can be found on the Split Bus Terminal website, with some routes run by the company Globtour.

 Medjugorje is generally visited as a place of pilgrimage; the town is famed for an apparent vision of the Virgin Mary as seen by six individuals since 1981.

 Sarajevo is that little bit too far away to visit from Split as a day trip.
 However, we’re sure some may still undertake this route as part of a tour of several countries in the region.
 Again, there’s several buses a day with a journey time of around seven hours – check schedules on the Split Bus Terminal website.